axelarnetwork/axelar-contract-deployments/releases/evm/2025-11-Consensus-Role-Transfers.md

 ## Deployment Steps

-### Step 1: Ensure AxelarServiceGovernance is Deployed
+### Step 1: Deploy AxelarServiceGovernance Contract

 AxelarServiceGovernance should already be deployed on the governance chain and visible in the EVM config JSONs.
 If not, follow the governance deployment playbook and add it under `contracts.AxelarServiceGovernance` for each chain.